ON THIS PAGE: You will learn about how doctors describe a cancer’s growth or spread. This is called the stage. Use the

 Here are more details on each part of the TNM system for kidney cancer.

 Using the TNM system, the "T" plus a letter or number (0 to 4) is used to describe the size and location of the tumor.
 Tumors are measured in centimeters (cm).
 One inch equals about 2.5 cm.
 Some stages are also divided into smaller groups that help describe the tumor in even more detail.
 This helps the doctor develop the best treatment plan for each patient.
-If there is more than one tumor, the lowercase letter "m" (multiple) is added to the "T" stage category.
+If there is more than 1 tumor, the lowercase letter "m" (multiple) is added to the "T" stage category.
 Specific tumor stage information for kidney cancer is listed below.

 TX: The primary tumor cannot be evaluated.